DataDog/hiring-engineers/ANSWERS.md

 ### Difference between a Service and a Resource
 Services are the building blocks of modern microservice architecture.
 Services usually contain Resources that represent a particular domain within the application i.e. web endpoint, database query or background job.

+## Thank you!
+for reviewing my application.
+I had a lot of fun playing with the Datadog system and learned quite a lot.
+With this technical assesment I barely scratched the surface of the capabilities of Datadog, which is good because there will be plenty to learn.

+Take care,

+Arne